Vanderscycle/dotFiles/resume/HenriVandersleyen.md

 ## Employment

 2021 Fullstack Software Developer Aviary Tech
-  - Created a fullstack blockchain miner using the [Command and Query Responsibility Segregation (CQRS)](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs) pattern, paired with a svelte frontend.
+  - Created a fullstack blockchain miner using the [Command and Query Responsibility Segregation (CQRS)](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs) pattern, paired with a svelte frontend
-  - Created DevOps pipeline, workflow automation, applied [The Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development)
+  - Created DevOps pipeline, workflow automation, applied [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) using Jest and cypress
   - Mentored and taught non-developers how to use javascript and the Svelte frontend framework
   - Mastered VIM and Linux scripting for automation
-  - Kept superior informed on issues and blockages

 2007 Royal Canadian Navy
   - Retired as a fully qualified [Marine System Engineering Officer](https://forces.ca/en/career/marine-systems-engineering-officer/) where I informed, advised, and recommend technical courses of action to non-technical superiors during normal, wartime, emergency operations, and maintence periods.